 A fully connected network is a network where each unit at level l+1 receives activations from all units at level l.
 If there are $N^{(l)}$ units at level l and $N^{(l+1)}$ units are level l+1 then a fully connected network requires learning $N^{(l)} \cdot N^{(l+1)}$ parameters.
 While this may be tractable for small examples, it quickly becomes excessive for practical problems, as found in computer vision or speech recognition.
-For example, a typical image may have $1024 \ge 2^{21}$ pixels.
-If we assume, say a 512 $\ge 2^{18}$ hidden units we have 2^{39} parameters to learn for a single class of image pattern.
+For example, a typical image may have $1024 \times 2048 = 2^{21}$ pixels.
+If we assume, say a $512 \times 512 = 2^{18}$ hidden units we have 2^{39} parameters to learn for a single class of image pattern.
 Clearly this is not practical (and, in any case unnecessary) A common solution is to perform learning using a limited size window, and to use all possible windows as training data.
 This leads to a technique where we fix a window size at NxN input units and use all possible, overlapping, windows of size NxN from our training data to train the network.
 We then use the same learned weights with every hidden cell.
 The resulting operation is equivalent to a "convolution" of the learned weights with the input signal and the learned weights are referred to as "receptive fields" in the neural network literature.
 2.2.
-Local and Stationary Signals Convolutional Neural Networks (CNNs) are used to interpret image and speech signals because both images and speech signals have two interesting theoretical properties: They are local and stationary.
-1) Local.
+Local and Stationary Signals Convolutional Neural Networks (CNNs) are used to interpret image and speech signals because both images and speech signals have two interesting theoretical properties: They are local and stationary. - 1) Local.
 Local means that (most of) the required information can be found within a limited sized neighborhood of the signal.
 In fact, image information tends to be multi-scale, but this can be easily accommodated using multi-scale signal techniques using a scale invariant pyramid.
 Such a representation is "local" at multiple scales, with low-resolution scales providing context for higher resolution.
-This can be referred to as "multi-local".
-2) Stationary.
+This can be referred to as "multi-local". - 2) Stationary.
 A stationary signal is a random (unknown) signal whose joint probability density function does not change when shifted in time (speech) or space (image).
 Image and Speech signals tend to have stationary statistics.
 Thus the same processing can be applied to every possible (overlapping) window.
 There are exceptions to both rules, but these can be handled with established techniques.
 2.3.
 What Window Size?

 What window size should be used for a feature in a Convolutional Neural Network?
 This tends to depend on the problem.
-It is not uncommon to see tutorials proposal 5 x 5 image windows.
-The impressive results in category learning were obtained with a 2D image window of 11 x 11.
 It is common for authors to use 3x3 or 5x5.
 Most authors test a range of sizes and discover which works best.
 2.4.
 Convolutional Neural Network for an image.

 Convolutional Neural Network (CNN) can be used as feature detectors for image analysis.
 When used with images, a CNN provides K features at each pixel using convolution with K receptive fields.
 Each feature will be computed as a weighted sum of the pixels within an N x N window for each position in the level below.
 Let us assume our input feature vector, \vec{X} , is an image of R rows and C columns P(c,r).
-Note that we can always "flatten" the image by mapping the pixel, P(i,j), onto a vector component x_d using $x_d = P(c,r)$ where $d = r \cdot C + c$ However, such a mapping is not at all necessary.
+Note that we can always "flatten" the image by mapping the pixel, P(i,j), onto a vector component X_d using $$x_d = P(c,r)$$ where $d = r \cdot C + c$ However, such a mapping is not at all necessary.
 It will be more useful, to visualize the input vector a 2D image.